-Connect the flex liner to the top adapter using three sheet metal screws (Figure 5.21 page 19).
+Connect the flex liner to the top adapter using three sheet metal screws, Figure 5.22 on page 19.

 Feed the flex liner through the flashing into the chimney.
 Carefully feed the flex liner down the chimney to the bottom and out the opening in the masonry wall, forming an angle to line up the flex liner with the vent opening on the appliance.